Evan Arkush, Chief Monkey

 Previously, Steph has taught ballet, swimming and cooking and is pretty excited to use those experiences in teaching her eternal love, motorcycling.
 Her enthusiasm is clearly infectious.

 Jennifer Tacy, Sage Monkey

 Jen used to drive a 1966 Mustang – but, fed up with moving it for street cleaning, she sold it and began to look for a better way to get around.
 After many years of urban bicycle commuting the move to motorcycles felt like a natural progression.
 In 2007 Jen purchased a 1965 Suzuki K15 trail bike (aka “Hillbilly”) and attended several training courses to develop her riding skills.
 She has continued to expand her knowledge and skills over the years with on- and off-road advanced training as well as regular spirited rides on the twisty roads of northern California.

 Jen has a growing collection of motorcycles and does much of the maintenance on them.
 She has also collected a lot of motorcycle friends and has previously taught several people in her life to ride, adding to our wonderful community.

 Jen’s warm smile yet stoic, thoughtful demeanor invite you to listen when she starts speaking.
 You just know she’s got something good to say.
 Around motorbikes this lady has more pearls of wisdom than you can shake a wrench at.
 You’re in good hands with Jen.

 Why the name Monkey Moto School??

-One of Evan’s besties has been calling him “Monkey” for many years because, apparently, he seems to embody the playful monkey spirit, energy – and sometimes mannerisms.
+One of Evan’s besties has been calling him “Monkey” for many years because, apparently, he seems to embody a playful monkey spirit, energy and sometimes mannerisms.
 It also turns out that Evan was born in the Chinese year of the monkey.
 And finally, in researching the Hindu monkey god Hanuman there seem to be some significant character likenesses.

-Monkey Moto School just makes sense.
+Monkey Moto School just made sense.